 Bal. = 37,000 Bal. = 18,000 Bal. = 19,600 Bal. = 600

-Note Uhura’s Capital account has a debit balance, whereas Kirk and Spock have credit balances.
+Note.
+Uhura’s capital account has a debit balance, whereas Kirk and Spock have credit balances.

-Whenever any partner(s) has a debit balance, the condition is known as a CAPITAL DEFICIENCY and, the remaining cash CANNOT be distributed to any partner until the capital deficiency has been eliminated.
+Whenever any partner has a debit balance, the condition is known as a capital deficiency, and the remaining cash cannot be distributed to any partner until the capital deficiency has been eliminated.

 Since remaining cash must be distributed on the basis of capital balances, it cannot be distributed at this time.
-Kirk and Spock’s capital balances add up to $37,600 ($18,000 + $19,600) whereas there is only $37,000 in cash.
-This imbalance is due to Uhura’s capital deficiency which must be addressed before any cash can be distributed to Kirk and Spock.
+Kirk’s and Spock’s capital balances add up to $37,600 ($18,000 + $19,600) whereas there is only $37,000 in cash.
+This imbalance is due to Uhura’s capital deficiency, which must be addressed before any cash can be distributed to Kirk and Spock.

 Eliminating Capital Deficiencies: